AlmaCollective/Alma-public/README.md

 Alma explores a future where physiological awareness becomes a trainable human skill and where intelligent systems support human regulation without increasing noise, distraction, or dependence.

+The long-term vision is not a wearable.

+The long-term vision is a new relationship between humans and their own physiology.

 ---

 Founder